binsec/hade/secret_challenge/README.md

 # Secret-Finding Oriented Challenge

 In this folder there are nine programs containing a secret - a message "Success!" is printed if the right path is taken.
-Six of these programs are modified versions of dataset from [Banescu et al.](https://github.com/tum-i22/obfuscation-benchmarks) 3 are non-cryptographic hash functions.
+Six of these programs are modified versions of dataset from [Banescu et al.](https://github.com/tum-i22/obfuscation-benchmarks).
+The three other programs are non-cryptographic hash functions.

 The [src](https://github.com/binsec/hade/tree/master/secret_challenge/src) folder contains the original C source code of each program.